Jojo-Schmitz/microtune/Readme.md

 ## KNOWN LIMITATIONS

 'Microtune' requires at least MuseScore version 0.9.6 beta 2 in order to run.
-It ignores Sori and Koron (available since MuseScore 1.1).

 Any suggestion is welcome!